Resorts World Las Vegas: Convention space and shuttle

 Convention-goers are a target demographic for the resort, which opened with 250000 sqft of meeting space.
 In June 2022, Resorts World Station opened as one of five stops of the Las Vegas Convention Center Loop, an underground Tesla shuttle service.
 It was built by The Boring Company and transports visitors between the resort and the nearby Las Vegas Convention Center.
 In 2023, plans were announced to build additional convention space on the resort's northwest corner, incorporating an unfinished portion of the Echelon project.

 Entertainment

 The Conrad hotel and a roadside advertisement for rapper Jack Harlow.

 Resorts World has 100000 sqft of entertainment space, including Resorts World Theatre, which has capacity for up to 5,000 people.
 Designed by Scéno Plus, the theatre is operated by AEG Presents, and contains one of the largest and tallest stages on the Strip.
 The theatre hosts concert residencies by various singers, with Carrie Underwood opening the venue on December 1, 2021.

 Zouk is the first U.S. nightclub for Singapore-based Zouk Group, and the company also operates Ayu Dayclub, an outdoor pool venue with a Southeast Asian island theme.
 Both have featured celebrated DJs, including Zedd, Tiësto, and Illenium.
 Residencies at Zouk have included rappers T-Pain and Jack Harlow.

-Resorts World is scheduled to host the first Enhanced Games in May 2026.
+Enhanced Games

+Resorts World hosted the inaugural Enhanced Games, on 24 May 2026.
+The event was widely criticized and condemned by various sports bodies, medical experts and athletes.
+It was often dubbed as the "steroid Olympics".